YorkEarwaker/Electrical-Engineering/rpi-pi/README.md

 * <done: consider, purchase a few more, one or two or three, additional RPi Pico breadboards, Allows for multiple cicuit design and testing with different versions of the RPi Pico microcontrollers, purchased 17/04/2025 1xfull size 1xhalf size bradboard, >
 * <done: consider, purchase one or two more RPi Pico 2 W to run parallel projects with different tool sets mpy and cpa in parallel; wifi, bluethooth, assorted sensors, .
 To allow for incremental change to circuit design, to allow for identical circuit design in mpy and cpa, ... dev, qa, prod, 1xRPi Pico 2 W, battery holder, >
 * <done: consider, circuit diagram, RPi Pico pinout in code comments, see snr_BME280_tsd.py, snr_DHT22_tsd.py,  >
-* <done: consider, create SD Card project \sdc sub project, PoC SD Card for \amn climate model project, >
+* <done: consider, create SD Card project \sdc sub project, PoC SD Card for \amn climate model project, wip>
+* <done: consider, wifi connection to RPi Pico 2 W , see datasheet below, \wfi >
+* <done: consider, purchase one RPi Pico with debug connector already onboard the microcontroller, so as not to have to solder one on.
+18/04/2025 difficulty sourcing Pico H with onbaord debug connector, Pico 2 W seems to come with debug socket attached as default,  >

 ## Libraries